-In Loop Mode, the Loop Page opens when the main START button is clicked.
+When in Loop Mode, the Loop Page opens.

 Loop Mode is the heart of the dropController and it is Loop Mode that makes getting collisions so easy.

 To activate Loop Mode, on the Settings Tab set the Loop Mode OFF/ON button to ON.
 The Loop Mode controls become active.